safdarfaisal/CNN_new/docs/index.md

 9. The unlabeled set was divided randomly into 10 stages, each with 1000 samples.
 10. Within each stage, the sample selections strategies were applied on pools of 100 samples each, such that one sample was selected from each pool according to the selection metric for the strategy.
 This was done by evaluating the main and committee models against the test set and applying the selection respective strategies.
 This was done by evaluating.
 At the end of the stage, ten samples were selected.
 11. For each strategy, the 10 selected samples were used to incrementaly train the main model and the committee models.
 The main model was evaluated against the test set and accuracy values were recorded.
-12. The procedure in (9) was repeated for all 10 stages and the generated accuracy were used to plot learning curves for all strategies
+12. The procedure in (9) was repeated for all 10 stages and the generated accuracy were used to plot learning curves for all strategies.
+13. The entire experiment was repeated with initial training set of 200 images, with 9 stages of 200 each and 10 images taken from each stage, to evaluate the potential of active learning with minimal amount of initial training.
+14. The entire experiment in (13) was repeated with 45 stages of 200 each to identify the point at which active learning provided the same results as passive learning with a full dataset, (10000 images).

 The entire framework was written from scratch in Java and GNUPlot was used for plotting.